Vranjina Monastery: History

 The monastery was a temporary seat of the Metropolitanate of Zeta after the destruction of the Holy Archangel Michael monastery in 1441 and remained so until 1481 when, because of the vicinity of the frontlines, the seat was briefly moved to the Kom Monastery.
 Finally, Ivan Crnojević moved it to Cetinje in 1485.
 In the beginning of the 16th century the pressure on its properties was renewed, this time by the neighboring villages, so the monastery had to plead to Skenderbeg Crnojević for the protection of its rights in 1527.
 The monastery was so poor in the 17th century that in 1665 its hegumen, together with hegumen of Moračnik Monastery, requested help from the Catholic bishop of Scutari Pjetër Bogdani.
-It was arsoned by the Ottoman forces in 1714 during the Numan Pasha's invasion of Montenegro.
-The 9 defenders of the monastery, including its hegumen Nikolaj from Podgori and Voivoda Ratko Orlandić who were badly outnumbered, fortified themselves in the monastery were they were burned alive.
+It was arsoned by Ottoman forces in 1714 during Numan Pasha's invasion of Montenegro.
+The nine defenders of the monastery, including its hegumen Nikolaj from Podgori and vojvoda Ratko Orlandić who were badly outnumbered, fortified themselves in the monastery where they were burned alive.

+In 1843 Osman Pasha Skopljak made an incursion and took over the islands of Vranjina and Lesendro.
+The monastery was destroyed in the 1843 attack, and the ruins were then completely destroyed in 1862.

+In 1886, Prince Nicholas had the church rebuilt at its ruins with help from the Russian emperor Alexander III.
+The church lodge burnt down in the early 1970s and a smaller lodge was built in 1998 by Metropolitan Amfilohije.
+In 2010 reconstruction of the larger lodge began.
+Today the monastery is composed out of one church, one larger and one smaller lodge.